Learn About Bulk Mailing and Tracking → USPS still trying to end Bound Printed Matter

 USPS and the PRC engaged in mediation toward finding a settlement.
 But they gave up, and the court has now set a schedule for written arguments to be submitted.

-About the USPS Proposal:
+About the USPS Proposal

 The USPS proposal to eliminate the Bound Printed Matter rates would particularly slam sellers of paperback books who could face much higher postage rates.
 It will also mean higher postage rates for hardback book sellers, catalog mailers and others using BPM rates.
 Here is the original proposal by USPS.